Skip to content

 • Both application and sidecar metrics are scraped at the same time.
 This makes sure they are coherent (with 2 different scrapers they can end up scraping at different intervals and make metrics harder to correlate).

-• If you disable passthrough and your mesh uses mTLS but Prometheus is outside the mesh (skipMTLS: true) this will be the only way to retrieve these metrics as the application is completely hidden behind the sidecar.
+• If you disable passthrough and your mesh uses mTLS but Prometheus is outside the mesh (tls.mode: disabled) this is the only way to retrieve these metrics as the app is completely hidden behind the sidecar.

 Any configuration change requires redeployment of the data plane.